vizkov/soundvibe/README.md

 # soundvibe
-A music player with a potential to share files locally or remotely(WebRTC)
+A music player with the potential to share files locally or remotely(WebRTC)

 ![alt text](sv.JPG "")